ThunderFly-aerospace/docs/instruments/TF-G2/index.md

 # TF-G2 - Unmanned Autogyro Development Kit

-Check the introducting video to quickly get an overview:
+Check the introductory video to quickly get an overview:
 [![ThuderFly_TFG2_training_autogyro_prototype](https://user-images.githubusercontent.com/5196729/144823035-37a70a1a-de21-4eb6-ab80-2aa2d4ea78db.gif)](http://www.youtube.com/watch?v=6PtS-MwnM_8)

 [TF-G2](https://www.thunderfly.cz/tf-g2.html) Autogyro is well-suited for training and for gaining experience with autogyro mission planning.
 TF-G2 is limited to light payloads, but it shares all the specific properties of larger autogyros in our offering.
 It may find application in less demanding flight operations; however, its main purpose is to be a tool for low-cost application practice.
 The autogyro’s small size leads to easy transport, repairs, and maintenance.